OBOAcademy/obook/docs/howto/obsolete-term.md

 ![](../images/howtoguides/obsolete/fig6.png)

-7. Add any additional axioms needed - this is specific to ontologies and you should consult the conventions of the ontology you are working on.
+7. Add any additional annotations needed - this is specific to ontologies and you should consult the conventions of the ontology you are working on.

 Examples of additional annotations to add:
 - rdfs:seeAlso - link to GitHub issue